Work is underway across all levels of government is response to the coronavirus (COVID-19) pandemic.

 All approved licensees are encouraged to download and display a patron density poster for your premises and one for each area.

-COVID Management Plans
+COVID Safe Plans and COVID Management Plans

-Venues and activities outlined above require a COVID Management Plan.
 A COVID Management Plan is a unique and comprehensive plan that must be specific to your venue or activity.
 The plan sets out how a high-risk activity will be managed to reduce the risk of transmission of COVID-19 between patrons/attendees and staff.

 Consumer and Business Services, SAPOL SA Health and local council officers will be undertaking compliance checks to ensure that venues have completed a COVID Safe Plan and, where applicable, a COVID Management Plan.